-The Fuji X Weekly app is free, yet becoming a Fuji X Weekly Patron unlocks the best app experience!
-One benefit of being a Patron is you get early access to some new film simulation recipes.
-These early-access recipes will eventually become available free to everyone in time, including this new one.
-In fact, a couple of the original early-access recipes have been publicly published on this blog and the app, so everyone can use them now.
-Patrons help support Fuji X Weekly and, really, without them there would be no app.
-So I want to give a special “thank you” to all of the Patrons!
+This Vintage Cinema Film Simulation Recipe is a Fuji X Weekly App Patron Early-Access recipe, which means if you are an App Patron, you have access to it right now.
+The Fuji X Weekly App is free, yet becoming a Patron unlocks the best App experience!
+One benefit of being a Patron is you get early access to some new Film Simulation Recipes, such as this one.
+These Patron Early-Access Recipes will eventually become available free to everyone in time, including this new one.
+Patrons help support Fuji X Weekly and, really, without them there would be no App, so I want to give a special “thank you” to all of the Patrons!

 The Vintage Cinema Film Simulation Recipe, which is the very first Patron Early-Access Recipe for X-Trans V, is only compatible with (as of this writing) the Fujifilm X-T5, X-H2, and X-H2S (and I’m sure the X-S20 when it’s released this spring).
 I assume that the GFX100S and GFX50S II can also use this recipe, but that it will render slightly different—I don’t have either of those cameras to test it to know for certain.
 This recipe is best for sunny daylight conditions, and seems especially well-suited for golden hour photography, but can sometimes produce interesting results in cloudy, shade, and indoor situations, too.
 I believe this recipe would pair especially well with vintage lenses and probably diffusion filters, but for these pictures I used Fujinon lenses, including the 27mm f/2.8, 35mm f/2, 90mm f/2, and 100-400mm, without any filters.

 Example photographs, all camera-made JPEGs using this “Vintage Cinema” Film Simulation Recipe on my Fujifilm X-T5: